arjit-32/Computer-Science-Primer/src/content/blog/built-a-compiler.md

 ## Understanding the Grammar (BNF-like)

-SudoLang follows a **BNF-like grammar** (Backus-Naur Form) to define its syntax.
+hindilang follows a **BNF-like grammar** (Backus-Naur Form) to define its syntax.
 Here’s a simplified structure:

 ```bash
 <program> ::= <statement_list>